Stef-Stefanov/MaximumSumIntervalFromArray/README.md

         Which is a considerable improvement over the cubic complexity of the straightfroward solution.

-        In handleFullNegativeArr we handle the case where all elements of the arr are negative We iterate through the arr once finding the negative number closest to zero, which would be the sole element of a maximum subarray consisting of entirely negative numbers

-        In the case we have a full negative arr the complexity changes to 2xN.
-While we could incorporate the logic in the main cycle, this will slow down considerably the general case solution, while having a modest speeding up efect in all cases.
-It will also make the code considerably less readable.
-        It is for theese reasons I decided to extarct it in a seperate method.

 Rouglhy an example for the text doc should be as follows:
 Number of whitespaces is irrelevan as long as the digits are seperated.